 - Take the discussion off the general list, work on the analysis of options and alternatives, summarize findings on the wiki or similar.
 Labs page are usually a good ground for such summary.

-- Announce on the mailing list the in-depth discussion of the topic for the Slicer Community hangout, encourage anyone that is interested in weighing in on the topic to join the discussion.
+- Announce on the Slicer forum the in-depth discussion of the topic for the Slicer Community hangout, encourage anyone that is interested in weighing in on the topic to join the discussion.
 If there is someone who is interested to participate in the discussion, but cannot join the meeting due to conflict, they should notify the leaders of the given project and identify the time suitable for everyone.

 - Hopefully, reach consensus at the hangout and proceed with the agreed plan.

 The initial version of these guidelines was established during the winter project week 2017.

 The benevolent dictators can integrate changes to keep the platform healthy and help interpret or address conflict related to the contribution guidelines.